 If something is so enticing to a child that it motivates them to enter onto another person’s property, it can be considered an attractive nuisance.
 Swimming pools and hot tubs are perfect examples.
 Under modern law, property owners have legal responsibility (or duty of care) to keep a safe premises in the case of trespassing children or minors.
 This is called the attractive nuisance ordinance and is an exception to premise liability law.

 If you have heard about attractive nuisance laws regarding swimming pools, then you may wonder what they really entail.
 Basically, if your pool is visible to the public and has features that attract trespassers, it could be a liability.
 This includes easy-access, public view, water slides, and more.
 To protect your pool from becoming an attractive nuisance, start by installing a fence and consider a pool cover.

 Can Liability Waivers Be Enforced After a Hotel or Public Pool Accident?

 Fault plays the largest role in determining who is liable for a pool accident at a hotel or public civic center.
 The only way to know the answer to this question is to contact an experienced Indianapolis IN personal injury attorney and schedule a free consultation to discuss your case.
 They will investigate the details of the waiver, as well as the accident, and determine what can be done and what can’t be done.

-Were you or a loved one seriously injured in an accident caused by a drunk driver?
-Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to schedule a free case evaluation with an experienced drunk driving accident lawyer in Indianapolis, Indiana.
-We represent all drunk driving cases throughout the state of Indiana, including car accidents, truck accidents, pedestrian accidents, motorcycle accidents, wrongful deaths, and more.
+Were you or a loved one wrongfully injured in a swimming pool accident?
+Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to schedule a free consultation with our personal injury attorneys in Indianapolis, Indiana.
+We represent victims all throughout the state of Indiana and Indiana residents injured in other states.